 This first appeared in The Havok Journal March 23, 2014.
-“Lone Survivor,” the story of SEAL heroism in the mountains of Afghanistan, is back in the news this week after an article in which Mohammed Gulab, the main who saved lone SEAL survivor Marcus Luttrell, disputed some of the most important aspects of Luttrell’s story.
+“Lone Survivor,” the story of SEAL heroism in the mountains of Afghanistan, resurfaced in May 2016 after an article in which Mohammed Gulab, the man who saved lone SEAL survivor Marcus Luttrell, disputed some of the most important aspects of Luttrell’s story.
 Lone Survivor was eventually made into a major motion picture, but that, too, generated significant controversy.

 I sat with my father in late December watching the UFC fights.
 I halted our conversation when Navy SEAL Marcus Luttrell came on to talk about the movie ‘Lone Survivor’ that was based on his real life experience in Afghanistan during Operation Red Wings, a mission gone wrong in late June 2005.
 The story had already been a best selling book, however, with the release of the movie Marcus would have the platform to tell the story of the men that didn’t survive the mission.

 This was not the first interview that I had watched where both Marcus and the director touted the extreme attention to detail and accuracy that they sought when making the film.
 Far too often Hollywood has a tendency to sensationalize stories in an effort to sell more tickets so I was anxiously awaiting a highly accurate portrayal of the entire mission and those involved.
 To my dismay, that is not what I got.

 Before I go any further I feel that it is necessary to say that I was a part of the search and rescue operation to pull those men out.
 My platoon aided in the recovery of Matt Axelson several days after the firefight had concluded.
 I was awarded a joint service commendation medal for actions during this operation.